aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

     for your service is done every 30 seconds.
-4. When disk storage consumption reaches the threshold for a specific service, disk autoscaler increases available storage space by 10% every time taking the currently-used disk space as a baseline.
+4. When disk storage consumption reaches the threshold for a specific service, disk autoscaler increases available storage space by 10% every time taking the used disk space as a baseline.

 :::note[AUTOSCALE THRESHOLDS PER SERVICE TYPE]
 The threshold at which disk autoscaling is triggered is a percentage of